fizban007/Aperture3/README.md

 Configurations of the simulation can be found in `config.toml` under each lab.
 Read through the file to see what can be changed without recompiling.

+To create a new lab, run `./newlab NAME`.
+A new directory will appear in `labs` which contains a config file, a `main.cpp`, and a `buick` script.